Stimulate your regular bowel movement with these tips

 Constipation occurs when your colon absorbs too much water from waste (stool/poop), causing the stool to become firm and challenging to push out of the body.
 To recap, nutrients are absorbed as food passes through the digestive tract.
 The partially digested food (waste) that remains is transferred from the small to the large intestine, often known as the colon.

-The colon collects water from this waste, resulting in a solid mass known as stool.
-Food may travel too slowly through the digestive tract if you have constipation.
+This waste is collected by the colon, which turns it into a solid lump called stool.
+If you’re constipated, food could pass through your digestive system too slowly.
 This provides the colon with too much time to absorb water from the waste.
 The stool hardens, becomes dry, and becomes difficult to push out.

 To maintain or attain a healthy gut, it is critical to consume meals regularly, ideally three times each day.
 Food choices play a significant role in gut health maintenance.